J (Jaehyun album)

 J is the debut studio album by South Korean singer Jaehyun.
 It was released on August 26, 2024, by SM Entertainment through Kakao Entertainment, and contained eight tracks.
 The album marked Jaehyun as the fourth NCT member to make an official solo debut.

 Background

-On August 8, 2024, SM Entertainment announced the solo debut of Jaehyun through a video trailer titled "The Smoky Night", where it would have consists of eight tracks along with the Korean and English versions of the title track "Smoke".
+On August 8, 2024, SM Entertainment announced the solo debut of Jaehyun through a video trailer titled "The Smoky Night", revealing that the album consists of eight tracks along with the Korean and English versions of the title track "Smoke".
 On the same day, the album was available for pre-order at various online and offline music stores and also announced that two singles "Roses" and "Dandelion" would be pre-released on August 12, ahead of his debut.
-The next day, SM posted the scheduler of the album and revealed various teasing contents such as the music videos of the tracks, teaser images, and concept films.
+The next day, SM posted the scheduler of the album and revealed various teaser content such as the music videos of the tracks, teaser images, and concept films.